Have you finally decided to turn your passion or expertise into a viable business? Great! But starting a business takes a certain amount of capital.

 Like any other type of loan, a startup business loan has certain requirements that you’ll need to meet in order to qualify.
 That said, the requirements may vary depending on your credit health and the lender:

-Good credit score.
-Conventional lenders like to see borrowers with a credit score of at least 650 before considering granting a loan (for more about business credit scores, check this out).
+- Good credit score.
+Conventional lenders like to see borrowers with a credit score of at least 650 before considering granting a loan.
+Some lender may even check your business credit score.

 The amount of money needed to start a new business can vary a great deal.
 To help you determine roughly how much you can expect to spend, here are some steps for calculation: